Articles | August 8, 2019

 Cooperation with such an IT outsourcing partner requires an efficient governance and monitoring process, which should be done on a daily, weekly and monthly basis.
 We should include periodical performance review meetings in order to sum up the collaboration, exchange feedback, plan improvements and discuss future plans.

-To sum up, IT outsourcing in a nearshore model can offer a lot of benefits and can unlock your business potential on the condition that you prepare well, you are aware of the potential risks and how to mitigate them, and you are committed to making it a success.
+To sum up, IT outsourcing in a nearshoring model can offer a lot of benefits and can unlock your business potential on the condition that you prepare well, you are aware of the potential risks and how to mitigate them, and you are committed to making it a success.
 Communication plays a significant role here.
-Don’t avoid contact with your IT partner, and instead of exchanging emails, schedule online meetings on a regular basis because it always facilitates a better understanding, builds a stronger business relationship and in most cases gives much better results.
+Don’t avoid contact with the contractor, and instead of exchanging emails, schedule online meetings on a regular basis because it always facilitates a better understanding, builds a stronger business relationship and in most cases gives much better results.

 Read also: Agile nearshore software development